ncatlab/nlab-content/pages/7/7/3/2/2377/content.md

 In a similar manner, every relation is always associated to an ordered pair of sets, the first called its **[[source]]** and the second its **[[target]]** (thus the fundamental relations in SEAR are binary relations).
 If $\varphi$ is a relation from $A$ to $B$ we write $\varphi:A\looparrowright B$.
 As with elements, the assertion $\varphi=\psi$ is only well-formed if $\varphi$ and $\psi$ have the same source and the same target.

 Implicit in the existence of three types of things is that nothing is both a set and an element, etc., so in particular a statement such as $x=A$ is not well-formed if $x$ is an element and $A$ a set.
 Furthermore, SEAR does not include an equality relation between sets: even if $A$ and $B$ are both sets we do not consider $A=B$ to be well-formed.
-(Thus SEAR adheres to the philosophy of "speak no [[evil]].")
+(Thus SEAR respects the [[principle of equivalence]].)

 The final piece of data that we have is a notion of when a relation $\varphi:A\looparrowright B$ **holds** of a pair of elements $x\in A$ and $y\in B$.
 We write $\varphi(x,y)$ when $\varphi$ holds of $x$ and $y$.